More about Planswell

 Pros:

-2. Dividends: If you want your investment to also generate some income, you could exclusively invest in dividend stocks, which guarantee payments to investors every so often (usually quarterly).
+2. Dividends: If you want your investment to also generate some income, you could exclusively invest in dividend stocks.
+These guarantee payments to investors every so often (usually quarterly).
+Dividend payouts tend to hover between 3 and 5% of your investment.
+If you want that income to be meaningful, you’ll have to invest a lot.

-3. Ownership Rights: Again, for most folks, this won’t mean much.
+3. Ownership Rights: For most folks, this won’t mean much.
 But, if you buy common stocks, you get the right to participate in shareholder meetings and vote on company decision making.
+That the weight of your vote is proportional to your investment in the company though.
+Unless you own a measurable amount of a company, your vote is basically useless.
+Like tossing a shot glass of water onto a forest fire.

 Cons: